marktext/marktext/.github/CONTRIBUTING.md

 2. Clone your fork: `git clone git@github.com:<username>/marktext.git`
 3. Create a feature branch: `git checkout -b feature`
 4. Make you changes and push your branch.
-5. Create a PR against `master` and describe your changes.
+5. Create a PR against `develop` and describe your changes.

 **Rebase your PR:**

 If there are conflicts or you want to update your local branch, please do the following:

 1. `git fetch upstream`
-2. `git rebase upstream/master`
+2. `git rebase upstream/develop`
 3. Please [resolve](https://help.github.com/articles/resolving-merge-conflicts-after-a-git-rebase/) all conflicts and force push your feature branch: `git push -f`

 ### Build Instructions